-Do you feel threatened at all (even though you don’t show it)?
-Do you wish YOU shared Tessa’s traits?
+Do you feel threatened at all?
+Do you wish YOU shared your daughter’s traits?
 Sure, it can seem so simple, but it isn’t really is it?

-Kami’s question about being a mom to a child who has other parents made me stop and think.
-And think and think and think.
-What was it that made it possible for me to invite my children’s other parents into our lives, with open arms?
+The question about being a mom to a child who has other parents made me stop and think.
+What was it that made it possible to invite my children’s other parents into our lives, with open arms?
 Why DID I embrace open adoption so fully?
 And how?

 Early in our adoption process, about the time we worked on our first adoption profile, I made the conscious decision to not only accept but LOVE our story, warts and all.
 And looking back, I can see that every great spiritual lesson I’d learned previously helped me prepare to embrace open adoption.